HIGHLIGHTS

 Between

-the Falklands~Malvinas and South Georgia, you will be entranced by the
+the Falklands~Malvinas and South Georgia, you will be enthralled by the

-ceaseless flight of the many seabirds that follow our wake, skilfully
+ceaseless flight of the many seabirds that follow and circle the ship.

 Day